Saturday, 18 June 2016

 After that there was soft, white fromage blanc with raspberry coulis, which Keith ordered and hated, or normal cheese, which I ordered and enjoyed.

 Then there was dessert, and Keith brightened visibly at the sight of the elaborate ice-cream concoction that was put in front of him.
-However I am not partial to desserts so I had coffee instead.
+I had coffee instead, as I am not partial to desserts.